 Kurashiki City (倉敷市) is a few minutes west of Okayama City by train and is the second largest city in Okayama Prefecture.
-Kurashiki City is a popular tourist destination with its historic western influenced canal district, the Ohara Museum of Art (Japan's first western-style art museum) and the popular Tivoli Park.
-Completed in 1998, Tivoli Park seeks to bring the flavor and atmosphere of the original park in Copenhagen to Japan.
+Kurashiki City is a popular tourist destination with its historic canal district and the Ohara Museum of Art (Japan's first western-style art museum).

 Peach Boy - Momotarou

 Momotarou or Peach Boy is a fairy-tale about a boy born from a giant peach that was discovered floating down a river by an old childless couple.
 Momotarou was raised by them and years later went on a quest to defeat a demon after hearing about its terrible deeds.
 Thanks to his mother's farewell gift, Kibidango (millet dumplings), Momotarou is able to recruit a talking dog, monkey and pheasant to fight with him.
 Upon reaching the demon's island, Momotarou and his servants defeat the demon and return its hoarded treasures to their rightful owners.
 Momotarou and his guardians live happily ever after on the leftover loot.

 While unlikely based too much on truth, it is one the most famous fairy-tales in Japan.
 The actual source of the legend is largely unknown but the most likely source of Momotarou's duel with the demon is a conflict fought by a prince in the Yamoto period (Year 300-550).
 The exact story of Momotarou was not fully agreed upon until what is considered the definitive version was included in a book of Japanese folklore published in 1894.

 In Japan, peaches are drawn (and sold) upside down as this is how they are presented as religious offerings in China.

 Professional Sports Teams